benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .slide: data-background="url(../../img/giphy/mario-out-of-time.gif) no-repeat center" data-background-size="contain"-->

 NOTES:
-- I've got a couple of other "exposes" so to speak
+- I've got a couple of other "exposés" so to speak
 - But unfortunately there isn't too much time left...
+- Don't want to keep you from the other 2 wonderful talks coming up next

 =====